Challenges of Windows OS Migration

 Challenge 2.
 64-bit Windows migration configured to the uEFI boot mode

 Introduced back in 2005 by Intel to lift restrictions of the old MBR (Master Boot Record) and PC BIOS (Basic Input/Output System), uEFI (Unified Extensible Firmware Interface) is now a recommended platform for new 64-bit Windows 8 computers.
 And the reason is easy to catch – besides other unique features impossible for the traditional tandem of BIOS+MBR, only a uEFI-based platform enables to accommodate Windows OS on a partition larger than 2.2TB.
 Despite all uEFI advantages however, it has one quite naughty issue: A pretty standard operation with a bootable device for instance involving its connection to another SATA port results in unbootable Windows.
 You’ll get the same result if trying to boot from a cloned system hard disk.
 All these problems originate from the way uEFI+GPT bundle is organized.
 Microsoft provides how-to guides to tackle this type of problems, but they demand a great deal of experience from the user, involving the use of the cmd, diskpart and bcdedit tools.

 A New Solution from Paragon

 Paragon Software has a better way.
-By developing a unique technology that transfers Windows (any version since XP) to a smaller capacity disk in a single operation, you can now simply and efficiently migrate Windows OS from a high capacity HDD to a speedy new SSD.
+By developing a unique technology that transfers Windows to a smaller capacity disk in a single operation, you can now simply and efficiently migrate Windows OS from a high capacity HDD to a speedy new SSD.
 Moreover, with the support of the uEFI/GPT configurations, you don’t have to bother about any boot issues.